swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

-An instance method, computed property, or subscript of an actor class may be annotated with `@actorIndependent` or a global actor attribute.
+An instance method, computed property, or subscript of an actor class may be annotated with `@actorIndependent`.
 If so, it (or its accessors) are no longer actor-isolated to the `self` instance of the actor.

 By default, the mutable stored properties (declared with `var`) of an actor class are actor-isolated to the actor instance.
 A stored property may be annotated with `@actorIndependent(unsafe)` to remove this restriction.